|

 Namuae is a guesthouse with authentic Korean rooms.
 Expect to sleep on the floor and eat some of the most delicious food in the world.
 The place has a charming garden and offers free parking.

-Dorandoran Guesthouse is another great guesthouse option with great reviews, where you can choose a room with a mattress on the floor or a bed.
+Dorandoran Guesthouse is another great guesthouse option with great reviews.
+You can choose a room with a mattress on the floor or a bed.
 Its location is perfect for sightseeing around Gyeongju.

 Include Gyeongju on your 10-day South Korea Itinerary or visit it as a day trip from Busan.